manzdagratiano/gobbledygook/src/browser/html/README.md

 ## HTML Code

-"gobbledygook.html" is licensed under the GNU GPLv3+.
+The HTML files (gobbledygook.html and options.html) are licensed under the GNU GPLv3+.

 ## Settings Icons